ENGAGEMENT BETWEEN BOARD COMMITTEES & MANAGEMENT

 HALF YEARLY ENGAGEMENT BETWEEN INDEPENDENT DIRECTORS & WORKER REPRESENTATIVES

-As part of our IDs' continuous engagement with workers, the IDs joined the Workers Virtual Mega Town Hall Session held on 7 and 8 April 2022.
-This platform provides workers the oppurtunity to share their grievances on which IDs would recommend to the Management further action for the welfare and well-being of workers. he IDs reminded workers to channel their grievances, opinions and suggestions to the rigth channel within the Company's platform instead of external parties.
+As part of our Independent Directors’ [“IDs”] continuous engagement with workers, the IDs joined the Workers’ Virtual Mega Townhall Session held on 7 and 8 April 2022.
+This platform provides workers opportunity to share their grievances in which IDs would recommend to the Management for further action for the welfare and well-being of workers.
+The IDs reminded workers to channel their grievances, opinions and suggestions to the right channel within the Company’s platform instead of external parties.
 Workers were also advised to take good care of their own health while serving the Company so that they are fit and healthy for their family and friends at home.